-Dennis Eugene Johnson lived in Inyokern, California, with his parents, William and Betty, and three younger sisters, Mary, Dorene and Dianne.
+Dennis Eugene Johnson was born January 1, 1958, and lived in Inyokern, California, with his parents, William and Betty, and three younger sisters, Mary, Dorene and Dianne.
 In April, 1966, 8 year old Dennis accompanied his family on a vacation to Yellowstone National Park in Wyoming.
 Dennis had previously hunted with his father, a Navy Ordnance Depot employee, and was an avid budding woodsman so naturally the trip was something he was excited about.

 Around 1:30pm on April 12th the family had stopped for a break near the Cascade Picnic Area, just a quarter-mile north of Canyon Junction, when they noticed that Dennis’ younger sister Mary was missing.
 Mary was seven at the time, and Dennis and his father immediate began searching the surrounding area for her.
 They decided to split up, both walking away from the picnic area in opposite directions.
 Dennis’ father found his sister a short while later, but when Dennis failed to return to the site a short while later the family became worried.